ivanmota/AspnetMicroservices/README.md

 Some different aspects, compared with Mehmet Özkaya Repository:

-- I'm coding with Visual Studio 2022 Community
-- I'm coding using .Net 6
+- I'm coding with Visual Studio Community 2022 using .Net 6
 - I've added the suffix "async" in async methods on repositories, services, etc.